 - “Average email response time,” hours; weight = 4

 - “First contact resolution rate,” %; weight = 6

 Now we know that “First contact resolution rate” is more important than “Average email response time.”
-To simplify future calculations, we will define weight on a scale from 1 to 10, and we will require that the sum of all weights has to be 10.
+To simplify future calculations, we will define weight on a scale from 1 to 10.
+If you are using BSC Designer software, you can use any scale – the software will adjust calculations automatically.

 Weight setting for “First contact resolution rate” indicator in BSC Designer Online.

 “Response time” is in the yellow zone, but “response quality” is in the green zone (it has higher weight); the performance of the goal is in the green zone.

 Calculating the Total Performance